nie-ine/Scripts/docker-compose-deployment-Knora-Salsah-Sipi-GraphDB/README.md

 ### Prerequisites:
  - Install Docker
+ - You need to have 20GB of free storage
+ - You might need to install "expect" for step 5.
+Check if you have it installed: <pre>expect -v</pre>
  - If you use Mac OS X: Increase Memory and CPUs that Docker is allowed to use.
 It works with 10 GB, maybe less as well.
 	 - 	Mac: Go to Docker > Preferences > Advanced
 	 - If images stop running without an explanation, you might need to increase the memory a little bit more.